Evgeni-86/CaloriesManager/README.md

 5. Logging - used to track user actions and errors in the application.

 Project structure:
-1. The model package contains entity classes for working with the database.
+1. The entity package contains entity classes for working with the database.
+2. The model package contains view classes.
-2. The repository package contains classes for accessing data using Hibernate.
+3. The repository package contains classes for accessing data using Hibernate.
-3. The web package contains controller classes for processing HTTP requests from users.
+4. The web package contains controller classes for processing HTTP requests from users.
-4. The util package contains utility classes.
+5. The util package contains utility classes.

 Additionally:
 - Maven is used to build the project.